KesterTong/colaboratory/docker/README.md

   3. Set Cloud Console Project to any project you own by running ```$ gcloud config set project [my-project-name]```

 ####Creating an Instance
-To create a Google Compute Engine instance running the docker image, run the following command while in this directory:
+To create a Google Compute Engine instance running the docker image, first download the file ```manifest.yaml``` from this [link](https://github.com/KesterTong/colaboratory/blob/gcedocs/docker/manifest.yaml).
+From the directory where you downloaded ```manifest.yaml``` to, run the command

 ```
 gcloud compute instances create [instance-name] \
   --metadata-from-file google-container-manifest=manifest.yaml \